+Is Mastodon secure?
 Is Mastodon end-to-end encrypted?

 What does this mean?
 Can my server’s admin read my DMs?

-In theory, the owner of your server could read at your DMs in the server’s database.
+In theory, the owner of your server could read your DMs in the server’s database.
 However, it’s not as simple as that in practice.

 Is this normal?

 Social networks typically don’t encrypt messages by default.
 For example, on Twitter/X all DMs and posts are visible to moderators.
+For this reason, it’s a bad idea to use social networks for sending sensitive information.
+Mastodon actually shows a warning about this when people are writing DMs.

 Can everyone see my DMs on Mastodon?